wiaandev/wiaandev/README.md

 **`Digital Craftsman (Developer)`**

 Hi!
 My name is Wiaan Duvenhage.
-I am a web development student at The Open Window, pursuing my career as a full-stack developer.
+I am a web development student at The Open Window, pursuing my career as to become a software engineer one day.
 I have created some cool projects from the basic JAM stack to the modern MERN Stack.
 Take a look around my profile and see all the skills and technologies I have acquired throughout my studies!

 ---